I have enjoyed working in construction management and design for the last 26

 years.
 As a professional civil engineer, buildings are my specialty but lately it has been structural precast for transportation projects.
 In any case we like to see everyone win, including the environment.

-Some recent LEED projects (some still not listed but pending) and teams that I've dealt with on a daily basis are:
+Some recent LEED projects and teams that I've dealt with on a daily basis are:

 - $148M MLK Hospital Revitalization - 5 retrofitted buildings and 3 new

 including central plants.
 RBB Architects and Hensel-Phelps Construction.

 - $200M new Cedars-Sinai Hospital AHSP tower that expects to be LEED Gold.

 - 1,000,000 sf Federal Building retrofit including seismic upgrade with

 minimal waste.
 Cannon Design Architects and Stronghold Engineering as GC.

 Some other projects that being older may not have tried for LEED status, but